Release date: September 8, 2016Download

-- A Mendix community member on the forum reported that line breaks in text were ignored if the text contained parameters.
+- A Mendix community member on the Mendix Forum reported that line breaks in text were ignored if the text contained parameters.
 Line breaks are now rendered properly, including in text with parameters.

 - We made data views smarter and more effective, and they now re-render less often.
 For example, a nested data view that is independent from the outer data view because the nested data view has its own microflow source is not updated when the object of the parent data view is refreshed.
 However, we now recognize that a nested data view with a microflow source using a parent data view’s object as a parameter is actually dependent on it, and hence it should be reloaded after the parent object’s refresh.
 (Ticket 465605)

 - Grid search fields with a drop-down menu are no longer reset to their default value when navigating back to a page.
 The values of search fields are also preserved when the grid is nested inside a listening data view and the selection of the listen target changes.
 (Tickets 464102, 465778, 466509)